mingzhoushen/mingzhoushen.github.io/index.md

 layout: page
 title: ""
 ---
+Welcome to my website!

-I am a Ph.D. candidate at the Pennsylvania State University, specializing in environmental economics and applied econometrics.
+I am a Ph.D. candidate in Applied Economics at the Pennsylvania State University.
+My research focuses on environmental economics, and applied econometrics.

+Email: mjs7919@psu.edu